 Similar to The Matrix example above (but predating it), the main character in Sergey Lukyanenko's Labyrinth Of Reflections gains superhuman abilities in a virtual world after interacting with an entity of unknown origin.
 He flies, is immune to attacks, and can erase any log he wants with a thought.
 His powers also extend to the real world, as he can connect to the virtual reality without the use of a computer or an Internet connection.
 Attempting to get rid of these powers can lead to some nasty consequences, as evidenced by the second book False Mirrors.

-The Nightside has Jessica Sorrow, who believes herself to be the only "real" thing in the world and can subsequently make anyone or anything not exist.
+Jessica Sorrow, who believes herself to be the only "real" thing in the world and can subsequently make anyone or anything not exist.

 Madman was potentially even more powerful, as his Reality Warper abilities weren't limited to erasing things, but could alter them at will.
 His insanity barred him from directing his power to any specific purpose, however.

-Hadleigh Oblivion is another extremely powerful Nightside warper, while his kid brother Tommy is a mild one: he can change things only so far as he can make an existential argument that they could've already been that way.
+Hadleigh Oblivion is another extremely powerful warper, while his kid brother Tommy is a mild one: he can change things only so far as he can make an existential argument that they could've already been that way.

 The Reality Dysfunction in The Night's Dawn Trilogy.
 The possessors use it to change their environments to fit the area they had lived in, and to form their new bodies to look how they once looked - but the latter turns out to be a rather bad idea, as mutating cells naturally leads to cancer.
 In general, though, the Dysfunction can create or alter anything the possessors like, fuelled by their wishes and emotions.